nomdeplume4reb/FreeCodeCamp/README.md

 # FreeCodeCamp
-These are projects and challenges I completed from freecodecamp.org
+These are projects and challenges I completed from FreeCodeCamp's front-end web development curriculum (freecodecamp.org)